 You can publish your schema to the Artifact Service and further associate the schema with your catalog layer.
 By default, all published schemas are private and available only for your personal use.
 You can share your schema with other platform users.

 Before publishing the schema, check the values of the

-version fields in the project POM file.
-These values identify your schema on the Platform.
+version fields in the Maven project POM file.
+These values identify your schema on the HERE platform.
 Note that the length of the

 description field is limited to 1000 characters.